 Our approach to safe and ethical AI

-AI systems deployed without sufficient safety and ethical considerations can generate a range of problems: bias and discrimination, invasions of privacy, and unexplainable and unreliable outcomes.
-These threats can leave significant value on the table and jeopardise business performance and reputation.
+AI systems deployed without sufficient safety and ethical considerations cause problems: bias and discrimination, invasions of privacy, and unexplainable outcomes.
+These threats jeopardise business performance and reputation.

-We’ve been trusted to tackle some of the biggest challenges of this generation with AI – from helping police tackle organised crime to supporting the NHS during the COVID-19 pandemic.
-Where the wrong decision can generate serious impacts for society, AI ethics and safety is even more essential.
+We’ve been trusted to tackle some of society’s biggest challenges with AI – from helping police crackdown on organised crime to supporting the NHS during the COVID-19 pandemic.
+Where the

-Every AI system we deploy has been designed and built to our strict ethical principles and high standards of AI Safety – all reinforced by a dedicated R&D team and leading academic research.
+Every AI system we deploy has been designed and built to our strict ethical principles and high standards of AI safety – reinforced by a dedicated R&D team and leading academic research.

 AI Safety